-REL 843a, Christian Hymnody.
-A survey of the music and texts of Christian hymns with particular attention to early traditions and usage of psalmody.
-Developments from I. Watts and the Wesleys to contemporary publications of denominations and ecumenical resources, evangelical and Roman Catholic, are studied and illustrated.
-The objectives of this course include: providing students with historical contexts from several traditions; equipping ministers and musicians with adequate resources for planning and leading worship; and exploring recent developments in congregational song.
-Horace Allen, Jr.
+REL 843b, Christian Hymnody.
+A survey of the music and texts of Christian hymns, with particular attention to early traditions and the use of psalmody.
+Developments from Watts and the Wesleys to contemporary publications of denominations and ecumenical resources, evangelical and Roman Catholic, are studied and illustrated.
+Stephen A. Marini.